merks/p2repo-sbom/docs/index.md

 The p2 framework supports two types of repository, often colocated at the same URL:
 - Metadata
-  - This provide access to
+  - This provides access to
     [installable units](https://eclipse.dev/eclipse/markdown/?file=eclipse-equinox/p2master/docs/Installable_Units.md)
-    which specify metadata about all the units available for provisioning an application, including the unit's provided capabilities as well as it's required capabilities.
+    which specify metadata about all the units available for provisioning an application, including the unit's provided capabilities as well as its required capabilities.
     Each installable unit is uniquely identified by its ID and version.
 - Artifact
   - This provides access to the actual physical artifacts, e.g., jars and binaries.